What is the difference between selling, trading, and consigning?

 How long is a consignment?

-Consignments are for a minimum of ninety days.
+Consignments are for a minimum of 90 days.

 What if my consigned instrument doesn’t sell?

-If the ninety days have passed, you can pick your item up at any time.
+After the 90 days have passed, you can pick your item up at any time.
 Please have ID ready.
 Only the contracted consignor can pick up the item.
-You are welcome to continue to leave your item for sale beyond the ninety days until it sells.
+You are more than welcome to continue to leave your item for sale beyond the 90 days until it sells.

 Can I pick up my consignment early?